 The primary science driver for the survey is the detection and study of ultracompact binaries and rapid pulsators.
-Because the data volume is too large to inspect every single light curve we applied different cuts to pre-select light curves in early analysis.
-Depending on the science goal different selection criteria are required including a color cut using PanSTARRS DR2 colors or a selection based on the position in a color-magnitude diagram using Gaia DR2 (Gaia Collaboration et al. 2016, 2018).
-In a targeted search for hot subdwarf (sdB/sdO) binaries we cross-matched the catalogue of 40,000 hot subdwarf candidates (Geier et al. 2019) with the ZTF highcadence Galactic plane data.
+Because the data volume is too large to inspect every single light curve, we applied different cuts to pre-select light curves in early analysis.
+Depending on the science goal different selection criteria are required including a colour cut using PanSTARRS DR2 colours or a selection based on the position in a colour-magnitude diagram using Gaia DR2 (Gaia Collaboration et al. 2016, 2018).
+In a targeted search for hot subdwarf (sdB/sdO) binaries, we cross-matched the catalogue of 40 000 hot subdwarf candidates (Geier et al. 2019) with the ZTF high-cadence Galactic plane data.
 These searches have already revealed some interesting discoveries, shown in Fig. 8.

-As part of our cross-match with the hot subdwarf catalog we discovered ZTF J2130, the most compact sdB+WD binary and the first member of systems where the sdB fills its Roche Lobe and has started to transfer mass to the WD companion (Upper left panel Fig. 8; $P{orb} = 39$ min; Kupfer et al. 2020a).
-In a follow-up search we discovered ZTF J2055, a second member of that class (Kupfer
+As part of our cross-match with the hot subdwarf catalogue, we discovered ZTF J2130, the most compact sdB+WD binary and the first member of systems where the sdB fills its Roche lobe and has started to transfer mass to the WD companion (Upper left-hand panel Fig. 8; $P{orb} = 39$ min; Kupfer et al. 2020a).
+In a follow-up search, we discovered ZTF J2055, a second member of that class (Kupfer et al. 2020b).
+Both objects are only a few hundred million years old and members of the Galactic thin disc population, which explains why these objects have not been seen before and shows the value of a high-cadence Galactic plane survey.